• Home

 Architectural guidelines

-If you choose to use the Relay Proxy, position it effectively within your network architecture.
+Position the Relay Proxy effectively within your network architecture.
 Your application must be able to access the Relay Proxy for it to work, and that architecture varies based on the type of app you have.
+For example, do not put the Relay Proxy inside a firewall if you intend to connect it to any client-side apps.

 If you have deployed your application to multiple regions, consider running one or more Relay Proxy instances in each of those regions in close proximity to your application.
 This limits latency between your application and the Relay Proxy.

 If you have security requirements, such as enforcing the use of a particular authentication scheme, place the Relay Proxy behind a general purpose proxy so traffic from LaunchDarkly SDKs flows through the general purpose proxy before it reaches the Relay Proxy.
 The Relay Proxy does not replicate the functionality of a general purpose proxy.
-Do not use it as a replacement for a general purpose proxy.

 Caching guidelines

-We do not recommend relying solely on the Relay Proxy's in-memory caching in a production environment.
-Instead, we recommend that you cache flag data in a persistent feature store.
 You may want to use a persistent feature store if you want the Relay Proxy to remain operational even when it can’t connect to LaunchDarkly, such as in an environment with inconsistent connectivity.

 When you use a persistent store, the Relay Proxy keeps flag configurations in its in-memory cache and only fetches new ones from the store when those cached items expire.
 The default cache time-to-live (TTL) is 30 seconds, but you can change this in the Relay Proxy configuration.
+We recommend setting an infinite TTL so flags do not evaluate to their fallback values if a connection to the persistent store is lost.

 If the connection to the persistent store is lost, here’s how the Relay Proxy and connected SDKs will behave while the store is unavailable: